 After a firmware update, your Drobo Root Password may stop working.
 Drobo had disabled root logins via SSH, a move I totally support!
 Now you must login as “Admin” with your Drobo’s Admin password.
 If you need to do “root” commands, you’ll want to use “sudo”.
 Nice to see some thought put into the security piece.

-I run some unofficial Drobo applications from Droboports, and everything was awesome until I modified the $PATH for my Admin user, so I could use DroboPort apps without typing in the full path every time.
+I run some unofficial Drobo applications from Droboports on my NAS, and everything was awesome until I modified the $PATH for my Admin user, so I could use DroboPort apps without typing in the full path every time.
 This lead to this error:

 /mnt/drobofs/shares/droboapps/sudo/bin/sudo must be owned by uid 0 and have the setuid bit set